 Like all personal health information, COVID-19 vaccination status is protected by federal and state law.
 Vaccine providers and public health agencies can track who is receiving the COVID-19 vaccines to ensure that all vaccinated people receive both doses of the vaccine, and that the most vulnerable populations are offered the vaccines first.
 Your COVID-19 vaccination status will be entered into the Minnesota Immunization Information Connection.
 You will also get a card documenting that you received the COVID-19 vaccine.

-There is not a lot of information yet on this topic.
-A woman who is pregnant or breastfeeding can get vaccinated but should speak with her health care provider first to understand what is known about their situation and vaccination.
+Yes - a woman who is pregnant or breastfeeding can get vaccinated but should speak with her health care provider first to understand what is known about their situation and vaccination.
+New data show the antibodies produced after vaccination are found in the breast milk and may help protect infants from COVID-19.

 You should get vaccinated even if you have had COVID-19.
 Because of the newness of the virus, it’s not known how long a person has immunity after experiencing COVID-19.
 It’s also not known if being previously infected will make the next infection better or worse.